ModelAtlasofTheEarth/Model-Submission/README.md

 * Your model will be published on the NCI [GeoNetworkCatalog](https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/home)
 * It will recieve a DOI and this will be automatically added to your model metadata
 * Your model will be featured on the M@TE website
-* a https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/model%20published label will appear on the original issue.
+* a https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/model%20published label will appear on the original issue